 Batteries

-A 6 yard can hold up to 60 black bin bags of waste.
+A 6-yard skip can hold up to 60 black bin bags of waste.

-Obviously the larger skip sizes offer more space for waste and could be a better value skip depending on the amount of refuse you have.
-Always double check you have the right size skip for the job!
-For more information on skip sizes check out our skip size guide.
+Obviously, the larger skip sizes offer more space for waste and could be a better value depending on the amount of refuse you have.
+Always double-check you have the right size skip for the job!
+For more information on skip sizes, check out our skip size guide.

 Builder's skips can vary in price due to multiple factors.
-In general the large builder's skip, the 8-yard, will be more expensive than the smaller 6-yard skip.
-Depending where you are in the UK will also effect the price of the builder's skip.
-With Devon and Cornwall being more expensive then Leeds and Manchester.
-What types of builder's skip you hire will also effect the price.
-Builder's skips that are lockable or enclosed can be an additional cost.
+In general, the large builder's skip, the 8-yard, will be more expensive than the smaller 6-yard skip.
+Where you are in the UK will also affect the price of the builder's skip, with Devon and Cornwall being more expensive than Leeds and Manchester.
+The type of builder's skip you hire will also affect the price.
+Builder's skips that are lockable or enclosed can incur additional costs.

-Builders skip are great for a multitude of projects due to their size they can hold large quantities of waste.
-Jobs they can be used for:
+Builder's skips are great for a multitude of projects due to their size; they can hold large quantities of waste.
+Jobs they can be used for include:

 Construction projects